MyPureCloud/developer-center-blog/source/2021-01-06-introduce-team-members-and-team-roadmap/index.html.md

 ### Upcoming exciting project on the road map
-The developer engagement team has been working hard to bring some exciting engineering tools and projects.
+The developer engagement team is working hard to bring some exciting engineering tools and projects throughout 2021.
+Here are a few that are ready to be launched!

 1. Genesys Cloud CLI
 A beta version of command line interface will be released in the first quarter of 2021.
 Developers can use the CLI to play around the API and learn how it behaves.